simonmichael/hledger/doc/site/faq.md

 ### Other functionality differences ?

-- hledger recognises description and negative patterns by "desc:" and "not:" prefixes, unlike ledger 3's free-form parser
+- hledger recognises description and negative patterns by "desc:" and "not:" prefixes, unlike Ledger 3's free-form parser

 - hledger does not require a space between command-line flags and their values, eg `-fFILE` works as well as `-f FILE`